Choosing an air ambulance

 - Industry standards: Industry standards do not exist for air ambulance services.
 Most companies have outstanding safety records.

-- Mayo One Airplane standards: Patients can be assured of the safety of the Mayo One Airplane transport program because of the annual safety audits and strict internal quality, safety standards and accreditation by the Commission on Accreditation of Medical Transport Systems (CAMTS).
+- Mayo Clinic standards: You can be assured of the safety of Mayo Clinic's air ambulance transports because of the annual safety audits and strict internal quality, safety standards and accreditation by the Commission on Accreditation of Medical Transport Systems (CAMTS).

-- Mayo One Airplane standards: Mayo One Airplane uses only pressurized all-weather aircraft dedicated to medical transport use.
-The aircraft cabin is ideally suited for medical transportation and not used part time for charter flights or ferrying freight.
-Medical equipment is routinely checked by qualified medical staff working in cabin interiors of sufficient size to ensure comfort and quality care.
+- Mayo Clinic standards: Mayo Clinic uses only pressurized, all-weather aircraft dedicated to medical transport.
+The aircraft cabin is ideally suited for medical transportation and is not used part time for charter flights or ferrying freight.
+Medical equipment is routinely checked by qualified medical staff working in cabin interiors of sufficient size to ensure patient comfort and quality care.
 Pressurized aircraft can fly above cloud level, ensuring a smooth ride in most weather conditions.
-Interiors are of sufficient size to ensure comfort and quality care.
-In nearly all cases, Mayo One Airplane has room available for a family member or guardian to travel along at no additional charge.
+In nearly all cases, Mayo Clinic's medical airplane has room available for a family member or guardian to travel along at no additional charge.

 What are the pilot qualifications?